.PKF File Extension

 PKF files are normally hidden from users and are not meant to be opened.
 Adobe Audition automatically creates or loads the correct PKF files when you import an audio file or open a project.

-How do I stop Adobe Audition from creating PKF files?
+How to stop Adobe Audition from creating PKF files

-Eventually, PKF files can end up taking up a substantial amount of space on your computer.
+PKF files may consume a substantial amount of space on your computer.
 If you want to stop Adobe Audition from automatically creating new PKF files:

 - Select Edit → Preferences → Media & Disk Cache...